A Successful Bangladeshi Physicist- Prof. Dr. A A Mamun

 Early Life and Education

-A A Mamun was born on 31 December 1966 at a very beautiful village Jalsha (Dhamrai, Dhaka.
+A A Mamun was born on 31 December 1966 at a very beautiful village Jalsha (Dhamrai, Dhaka, Bangladesh) which is full of green trees, ponds and canals, .
 His father’s name is Md.
 Darbesh Ali and Mothrer’s name is Rizia Ali, .
 Mamun lost his father when he was in class nine (1979), .
 When he was a school boy, he had no attention to his study, and his attention was only to run after birds/fishes, and to play football and ha-du-du (a village game) with his friends,.
 Playing with birds, fishes and friends, he completed his primary and secondary educations in Jalsha Primary School (1971-1975) and Khushura Abbas Ali High School (19776-1980), respectively, .
-He then moved to a college hostel of Government Science College.
+He then moved to a college hostel of Government Science College in Dhaka, and completed his higher secondary education (July 1981-June 1983) there, .
 He obtained 1st Division in both Secondary School Certificate (SSC) and Higher Secondary Certificate (HSC) examinations,.

 Mamun and Prince of Japan in IYV Program'89